balopat/balopat.github.io/_posts/2021-10-03-visualizing-commutatitivity.md

 ## Conclusion

 We demonstrated a simple tool to visualize commutation relationships within finite groups.
-It leverages the permutation representation of groups, which allow for a natural ordering that simplifies grouping conjugation classes together.
+It leverages the permutation representation of groups, which allows for a natural ordering that simplifies grouping conjugation classes together.
 We demonstrated proofs aided by this visual language for two theorems.
 I hope you enjoyed it, learned something from it!

 ### Further things to explore and improve

 This is probably just the tip of the iceberg.
-If I had infinite amount of time I would explore a couple of ideas:
+If I had an infinite amount of time I would explore a couple of ideas:
 - Are these "game-of-life" type structures/patterns that show up in the plot of any interest?
 Can we derive anything from patterns formed on the plot from this particular ordering?
 Can other orderings result in different insights?
 - What else can we visualize in this plot:
    - Can we represent normalizers?